openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 **RX Operation:**
   - Configure the `APB_INTERRUPT_ENABLE` CSR to enable the interrupt for new message availability (Bit 0).
-  - Monitor the 'apb_interrupt_o' signal, the signal will be asserted when a new message is available or when the FIFO read flags match the specified pattern.
+  - Monitor the `apb_interrupt_o` signal, the signal will be asserted when a new message is available or when the FIFO read flags match the specified pattern.
   - When the signal is asserted check the `MSG_I2C_TO_APB_STATUS` CSR's `NEW_I2C_APB_MSG_AVAIL` bit(Bit 0) to check if the interrupt was generated due to a new message.
   - If it was generated due to new message, read the data byte from the `MSG_I2C_TO_APB` CSR.
   - The status bit in `MSG_I2C_TO_APB_STATUS` is cleared automatically after the data is read.